AnyChart/docs.anychart.com/Stock_Charts/Series/Step_Area.md

 ### Coloring

 Color scheme makes your chart unique and helps to distinguish the series.
-It's possible to change the fill color using the {api:anychart.core.stock.series.StepArea#fill}.fill(){api} method and the stroke color using the {api:anychart.core.stock.series.StepArea#stroke}.stroke(){api} method.
+It's possible to change the fill color using the {api:anychart.core.stock.series.StepArea#fill}fill(){api} method and the stroke color using the {api:anychart.core.stock.series.StepArea#stroke}stroke(){api} method.

 Also, it's possible to set the hatch coloring in case of your Stock Charts being used by people with sight problems.
-Set the hatch type as a paramater of the {api:anychart.core.stock.series.StepArea#hatchFill}.hatchFill(){api} method.
+Set the hatch type as a paramater of the {api:anychart.core.stock.series.StepArea#hatchFill}hatchFill(){api} method.

 ```
 // coloring